-Every situation demands a precise and complete analysis of the heating equipment requirements, according to the type of crops, the type of greenhouse, the equipment and the geographical location.
+Every situation demands a precise and complete analysis of the heating equipment requirements, according to the type of crops, the type of greenhouse (tunnel or glass greenhouse), the equipment and the geographical location.
 We study and design your heating system to achieve optimal performance for the growth of your crop, while also optimising your energy consumption.

 Heat is most often produced by installing burners, boilers and condensers.
 The use of heat pumps, exchangers fuelled by a source of hot industrial water, geothermal sources or co-generation engines allows the overall energy costs of production in greenhouses to be optimised.

 Produced exclusively by gas boilers or gas engines, the fumes are treated in order to recover the CO2, which is then transferred to the greenhouse through a PVC distribution network, and then fed to the plants through a micro-perforated duct.